 The Magnus Effect

-The aim of the Magnus Effect is to build a scale offshore wind jacket, to promote renewable energies, in particular wind and marine energy, a...Read more...
+The aim of the Magnus Effect was to build a scale offshore wind jacket, to promote renewable energies, in particular wind and marine energy, ...Read more...

 MOL2: Maritime on the Loop of Ocean Literacy